The Post-Match SOAP in a Nutshell

 - If the program is on your list, it is a compatible program and a good choice to apply to

-- If the program is NOT on your list, then there is a program criteria that you are not compatible with and the program is not a strong choice to apply to
+- If the program is NOT on your list, then there is a program criterion that you are not compatible with and the program is not a strong choice to apply to

-- Complete selecting 45 programs and prepare to apply to these programs starting at 2 p.m.
-(EST) Monday, March 12th.
+- Complete selecting 45 programs and prepare to apply to these programs starting at 11 a.m.
+(EST) on Monday of Match Week

 Post-Match SOAP FAQ